-This 10 module course synthesizes the latest findings from the scientific literature to give you an in-depth theoretical and practical understanding of the pathophysiology of IBS and the appropriate prescription and implementation of a low FODMAP diet.
+Updated with the latest evidence in 2022, this 10 module course synthesizes the latest findings from the scientific literature to give you an in-depth theoretical and practical understanding of the pathophysiology of IBS and the appropriate prescription and implementation of a low FODMAP diet.
 The course is available online, allowing dietitians and health professionals all over the world to learn from the experts who pioneered FODMAP research at Monash University.
 Interactive elements throughout the course support learning, such as:

 - Written and video case studies

 - Multiple choice quizzes and a final exam

 Everyone who passes the final exam is issued with a certificate of completion.
 Health professionals can use this certificate to claim 35 CPE units with their member association.
 Only registered dietitians who pass the course are eligible to be listed on the Monash FODMAP Dietitian Directory (proof of current dietetic registration required).
 The Dietitian Directory is hosted on our app and website and connects patients with IBS to Monash FODMAP Trained Dietitians.

 - You will gain in-depth understanding and practical skills in the following areas:

 - The pathophysiology of IBS, including causes, symptoms, diagnostic techniques, alarm features and the role of breath hydrogen testing